 If a TXOP is protected by a CTS-to-self(#6470) frame carried in a non-HT or non-HT duplicate PPDU, theTXOP holder shall set the TXVECTOR parameter CH_BANDWIDTH of a PPDU to be the same or narrower than the TXVECTOR parameter CH_BANDWIDTH of the CTS-to-self (#6470) in the same TXOP.

+NOTE-The bandwidth of a PS-Poll frame does not constrain the bandwidth of an immediate data response to that PS-Poll frame.

 TGac editor: